changeprasant/Jedis/Home.md

 Reading [[FAQ]] might be useful.

 ### A note on Redis' master/slave distribution
-A Redis netork consists of redis servers, which can be either masters or slaves.
+A Redis network consists of redis servers, which can be either masters or slaves.
 Slaves are synchronized to the master (master/slave replication).
 However, master and slaves look identical to a client, and slaves do accept write requests, but they will not be propagated "up-hill" and could eventually be overwritten by the master.
 It makes sense to route reads to slaves, and write demands to the master.
 Furthermore, being a slave doesn't prevent from being considered master by another slave.

 ## Advanced usage

 ###Transactions
-To do transactions in jedis, you have to wrap operations in a transaction block, very similar to pipelining:
+To do transactions in Jedis, you have to wrap operations in a transaction block, very similar to pipelining:

 ```java
 jedis.watch (key1, key2, ...);